CON Undergraduate Program Handbook

 Access to Computer and Internet

 Students are responsible for having access to a computer and reliable Internet.
-Students are required to routinely check electronic course materials to meet course requirements.
+Students are required to routinely check electronic course materials and their preferred email address to meet course and program requirements.
 It is expected students will have a computer with an operating system no older than 3 years and basic computer literacy skills to complete online coursework and tests.
 MSU provides multiple campus-wide software licenses free to all MSU enrolled students.
 Please review the MSU Student IT Services page to get an updated list of available software prior to purchasing.

 Contact Information